 The Business Office maintains an accounting of a student's financial obligations to VLGS.
-Failure to meet this obligation will result in the Business Office withholding approval of release of a student's transcript, bar certification, and/or diploma.
+Failure to meet this obligation will result in the Business Office withholding approval of release of a student's diploma.
 Therefore, the general information of indebtedness will be shared with the Registrar's Office and the Dean's Office and/or holds are placed on the student information system.
-In addition, the Business Office maintains the record of a student's VLGS parking sticker number in conjunction with the student's license plate number.
 None of this personally identifiable information will be disclosed to anyone outside the institution.
 In addition, students are given the opportunity to authorize other individuals to make inquiries of their accounts by completing a Business Office/Financial Aid Office Release Authorization Form.
 This form is considered in effect until further notice, i.e., the student submits an updated form.
 It is assumed that a student not completing this form does not consent to any release of information.

-ENVIRONMENTAL LAW CENTER (DEBEVOISE HALL)
+• ENVIRONMENTAL LAW CENTER (DEBEVOISE HALL)